WeblateOrg/weblate/docs/admin/upgrade.rst

 * There are some changes in quality checks, you might want to include them in case you modified the :setting:`CHECK_LIST`.
 * The source language attribute was moved from project to a component what is exposed in the API.
 You will need to update :ref:`wlc` in case you are using it.
-* The database migration to 4.3 might take long depending on number of strings you are translating.
+* The database migration to 4.3 might take long depending on number of strings you are translating (expect around one hour of migration time per 100,000 source strings).

 .. seealso:: :ref:`generic-upgrade-instructions`